Picking the Right Equipment and Attachments for the Job

 Considering these 5 topics will allow you to correctly choose the most appropriate equipment and attachments for your project.

 There are many different types of heavy equipment that serve various jobsite purposes.
 Instead of looking at each piece of equipment individually, it is optimal to determine which category of equipment you will be choosing from first.
 The categories of equipment are:

-This includes equipment like excavators, bulldozers, crawler loaders, backhoes, trenchers and graders.
-Popular attachments for these machines are: augers, buckets, hammers, grading blades and grapples.
+This includes equipment like excavators, bulldozers, crawler loaders, backhoes, trenches, and graders.
+Popular attachments for these machines are augers, buckets, hammers, grading blades, and grapples.

 Tippers, dumbers, trailers and tankers.
 Popular attachments include: fenders, lighting, hubs and spindles.

 Crane, conveyer, hoists and forklifts.
 Popular attachments include: automatic vertical coil grabs, motorized coil tongs, side shifters and fork positioners.

 Concrete mixture, compactors, pavers, road rollers.
 Popular attachments include: felco wheel compactors, felco roller compaction buckets and felco vibratory plate compactors.

 Every job should fall into one or more of these categories which can narrow down the type of equipment that will be needed at the site.
 Once you know the equipment you need for the job, figuring out what attachments are necessary is the next step.
 Each attachment serves its own function and purpose depending on the environment of the job, which we will get into next.